amad/pair-programming/chapters/03-driving.md

 You postpone other stuff, and you do not review unrelated work or pull requests.

 As a navigator, while pairing, You should not play with your phone, even if the driver is doing routine work.

+## Navigating

+As the role suggests, the navigator is the brain to review, find issues, and help to solve problems.
+Possibly because you are not spending some of your brain's capacity into typing and controlling, you do a better job at verifying and giving direction or finding solutions.

+Keep your focus into code.
+If the driver is doing a poor job and not explaining himself, it is your responsibility to remind him and challenge him by asking questions.
+Make sure you understand what he/she is doing.
+Ask for an extra explanation if necessary.